raianand1991/raianand1991/README.md

 ### ⚡ One line that describes me best?
-In search of a space where simplicity and execellence meet😉😉
+In search of a space where simplicity and excellence meet😉😉

 ### 📫 How to reach me?
 - [Twitter](https://twitter.com/anand_jpc)